Why would we be requesting electronics, when Camp Alleghany abides by a no-tech policy for campers?

 2. Photography / Photojournalism Department

 As for the needs of our Photography/Photojournalism Department more particularly, we would also love, love, love to inherit any old digital single-lens reflex cameras (DSLR cameras).
-If you have one that’s never getting used, is being left behind for a new version, or that someone just doesn’t want it in the age of iPhone cameras, we’d be more than happy to give it a home in Photography.
+If you have one that’s never getting used, is being left behind for a new version, or that someone just doesn’t want in the age of iPhone cameras, we’d be more than happy to give it a home in Photography.

-Alternatively, if you’ve got one that you don’t need for any reason but you’d rather get some cash for it, we understand and we’d be willing to consider negotiating a small reimbursement for a used camera.
+Alternatively, if you’ve got one that you don’t need for any reason but you’d rather get some cash for, we understand and we’d be willing to consider negotiating a small reimbursement for a used camera.
 We need a few more cameras for our Photography Department either way so if anyone is looking to upgrade and was thinking about selling theirs on eBay or Craigslist, please, email me first!
 We might be able to work something out.

 For all these devices, their chargers and/or batteries are preferred along with the devices.
 And again we’ll reimburse shipping if you send ahead (iPods and iPhones especially!!), or we’ll gladly take them on Opening Day.